transducens/PILAR/balearic/README.md

 ### Parallel corpus

-Balearic - Spanish parallel corpus, available in the files BOIB.balearic.gz and BOIB.spanish.gz
+Balearic - Spanish parallel corpus, available in the files BOIB.balearic.zip and BOIB.spanish.zip

 ### Monolingual corpus

-Balearic monolingual corpus, available in the file BOIB.gz
+Balearic monolingual corpus, available in the file BOIB.zip

 ## License
 These data are released under this licensing scheme: